 - Non-Profit Organisations Act of 1997 which establishes an administrative and regulatory framework within which non-profit organisations can conduct their affairs, and provides for their registration by the department.

 - Older Persons Act of 2006, which establishes a framework for empowering and protecting older persons, and promoting and maintaining their status, rights, well-being, safety and security.
 It provides for older persons to enjoy good quality services while staying with their families in their communities for as long as possible.
 It also makes provision for older persons to live in residential care facilities.

-- The Children’s Act of 2005 sets out principles relating to the care and protection of children, and defines parental responsibilities and rights.
+- Children’s Act of 2005, which sets out principles relating to the care and protection of children, and defines parental responsibilities and rights.
 It deals with early childhood development (ECD), drop-in centres and early intervention, children in alternative care such as foster care, child and youth care centres and the adoption of children.
 The national ECD policy aims to define the provision of equitable ECD services in South Africa.

 - 2015 White Paper on the Rights of Persons with Disabilities, which focuses on putting in place measures that will reduce the exclusion and inequality experienced by persons with disabilities.
 This includes contributing towards fighting poverty among persons with disabilities and their families, and providing policy guidelines on building capacity in the public sector to deliver equitable and accessible services.

 - 1997 White Paper for Social Welfare, which sets out the principles, guidelines, policies and programmes for developmental social welfare in South Africa.
 It provides the foundation for social welfare in the post-1994 era.

 - Social Service Professions Act of 1978, which provides for the regulation of social service professionals.

 - Victim Empowerment Support Services Bill, which is aimed at regulating victim support services and empowering victims.